Hero

 • All-in-one suite: analytics, replays, flags, experiments, errors, surveys

-• Generous monthly free tier for smaller projects
+• 1M-event monthly free tier for smaller projects

 Cons

-• Usage-based pricing can be hard to predict as you grow
+• Usage-based pricing is hard to predict as you grow

-• Managing a self-hosted instance takes significant ops work
+• Running a self-hosted instance takes real ops work

 FAQ